<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 If a debt consolidation mortgage and the other options mentioned above don’t interest you, or you think poor credit will hold you back, a Debt Consolidation Program is another great debt relief option.

-A Debt Consolidation Program involves rolling all of your unsecured debt into one monthly payment through a credit counselling agency (they should be a non-profit organization).
-A certified Credit Counsellor will then negotiate with your creditors, on your behalf, to lower your monthly payment and reduce or stop the interest on your debt.
+A Debt Consolidation Program involves rolling all of your unsecured debt into one monthly payment through a non-profit credit counselling agency like Credit Canada.
+A certified Credit Counsellor will then contact your creditors, on your behalf, to lower your monthly payment and reduce or stop the interest on your debt.

 The best part is that you don't need good credit to qualify for a Debt Consolidation Program.
 All you need to focus on is making your new, lower monthly payment every month on time and in full.
-Then after completing the program, you'll get steps on how to rebuild your credit and manage your money.
-It's win-win across the board and a great alternative to consolidating debt into your mortgage.
+Our team can also provide you with guidance on how to rebuild your credit and manage your money.
+It's a win-win across the board and a great alternative to consolidating debt into your mortgage.
 You can hear from some of our clients here!

-If you're looking for some free expert advice on what might be the best debt relief option specifically for you given your financial situation, give us a call at 1.800.267.2272 and we'll hook you up with a free counselling session with one of our certified Credit Counsellors.
+If you're looking for some free expert advice on what might be the best debt relief option for you given your financial situation, give us a call at 1.800.267.2272 and have a free counselling session with one of our certified Credit Counsellors.
 You'll get all the information you need to make the best decision for you!

 Preparing to be Debt-Free Guide